Installing a bathtub is labor intensive yet simple. Here’s one way to do it. Skip to the end to watch the video.

 3.3 – Connect Overflow to Drain

 Finish the overflow to drain connection.
 Join ABS with ABS cement.
 Join PVC with PVC primer and glue.
+Join ABS to PVC with transition cement.

 Give the drain flange a final tighten using a screw driver for leverage.